mim/mim.github.io/t/cisc3620/lectures/02b-introToThreejs.md

      * The original code allowed us to change the width of the barn in just one place and the camera setup changed automatically.
      * _This is a good reason to use variables instead of numeric constants!_

---
+### Warm-up Exercise: Changing Width

+{:start="8"}
-  7. Change the numeric constants back to the variable `barnWidth`.
+  8. Change the numeric constants back to the variable `barnWidth`.
-  8. The bounding box for the original barn truncates some of the roof of the barn from view.
+  9. The bounding box for the original barn truncates some of the roof of the barn from view.
 Modify the value for `maxy` in the bounding box, so that the entire roof is visible.
      * **Hint:** In the [ `createBarn()`](../demos/Early/barn-tw-documented.shtml) function, how is the y coordinate of the roof of the barn defined?
      * You might have something like this [full-barn.html](02b-exercises/full-barn.html).